HassaanAbbasi/BMI-Calculator/README.md

 Once the data is submitted, the user automatically receives an email that contains the following statistics: their calculated BMI, what their BMI means, and what the average BMI in the database is.

 This web app is served on Heroku with Flask.

+## Credit
+I'd like to thank my good friend, Arjav Patel, for helping me debug this project.
+Check out his Linkedin profile at https://www.linkedin.com/in/arjav-patel/!